culveyhouse/topography-flood-sim/README.md

  * Follow all instructions to verify your AWS account information, including verifying your gmail address if necessary.
  * You should now have a root user account for your new AWS free-tier account, which is fine to use for this temporary installation.
  * Log into AWS using your log in credentials, and then you should be redirected to your ["Console Home"](https://console.aws.amazon.com/console/home)
 3. Now set up a Cloud9 development environment, which will automatically create an EC2 instance.
 The easiest way to find the Cloud9 AWS service is to just type `cloud9` into the search bar at the top of your Console Home.
 Or, you can find the Cloud9 service under the "Services" button at the top, and in the "Developer Tools" category.
+Or, just click here: [AWS Cloud9 Environments](https://console.aws.amazon.com/cloud9/)
  * Now you should be in the AWS Cloud9 main page.
 Click "Create Environment".
  * Name it something with an optional description.
 You can use "Flood Simulator" as the name if you like.
 Click "Next Step".
  * Allow it to create an EC2 instance, but please choose the "t3.small" size.
 Although it doesn't state that it is covered in the free-tier, you will not be charged as long as this environment is temporary.